 In an era of social distancing, LED video walls have proven themselves as a way to increase immersion and reality while providing a new level of engagement, close-up or at a distance.
 Adopting an LED video wall is an easy way to provide a top-notch experience that can still communicate critical information and move spectators while accommodating and accounting for isolation zones between viewers.

 Due to COVID-19, video wall customers are seeking a safe, sanitary, and touchless experience.
-With options for integrating gesture control through LIDAR-based sensors and resilient surfaces that can be cleaned, LED video walls like Sony’s Crystal LED—which will be on display virtually at The Digital Signage Event on March 4—provide a viable solution.
+With options for integrating gesture control through LIDAR-based sensors and resilient surfaces that can be cleaned, LED video walls like Sony’s Crystal LED (opens in new tab) provide a viable solution.

 LED’s usage and feasibility are growing within its target markets of corporate, retail, higher education, broadcast, and entertainment, and it is widely used in corporate lobbies and entrances, showrooms, boardrooms, stores, customer and visitor experience centers, museums and theme parks, among others.
 What’s interesting is that the industry is still finding new ways for LED to provide value to even broader use cases, such as industrial design, architectural simulation, remote production, and virtual production.